GNUnet 0.20.0

 static unsigned int connection_count

-Number of peers (friends and others) that we are currently connected to.
+Number of peers that we are currently connected to.
 More...

 static unsigned int target_connection_count